 Don't use antibiotics to treat your child's cold, flu and most other respiratory infections.
 Viruses cause most respiratory infections, and antibiotics don't treat viruses.
 Antibiotics fight bacteria.
 Learn how bacterial and viral infections differ.

 Instead, offer your child warm liquids, such as tea or soup.
 Both can have a soothing effect and loosen mucus.
 Over-the-counter saline nasal drops or saline spray also can loosen nasal mucus.
 Try running a cool-mist humidifier in your child's room or using steam from a hot shower for additional relief.

 Strep throat is caused by bacteria.
 However, most children with the symptoms of strep throat have a virus.
 You should ask for a strep throat test before turning to antibiotics to cure your child's symptoms.

 Ice cream, frozen fruit pops or cold beverages may soothe a sore throat.
 Older children can try gargling salt water or sucking on throat lozenges.
 Always encourage your child to get enough rest, so his or her body has a chance to recover.

 Consider getting antibiotics for your child when a cough persists for 14 days or more.
-Antibiotics are also necessary if a doctor diagnoses your child with a bacterial infection, such as strep throat.
+Antibiotics also are necessary if a health care provider diagnoses your child with a bacterial infection, such as strep throat.